Validations in Base schedule

 Max hours per day

 Employee scheduled more hours per day than allowed as defined in agreement/agreement template.
+When determining whether or not the hours have been exceeded, Quinyx considers:

 Max scheduled hours per week exceeded